How To Cut Down On Saturated Fat

 Processed Foods: Read the labels of processed foods and check for tropical oils (such as palm or coconut), and see how far down on the ingredient list they fall.
 Ingredients are listed in descending order of predominance in the product.
 The ingredient used in the greatest quantity is listed first, and the ingredient used in the smallest quantity is listed last.

-How to tank up on monounsaturated fats:
+How to beef up monounsaturated fats:

 - Monounsaturated fats are known as the good guys.
 Monounsaturated fats offer the benefit of lowering cholesterol, while not decreasing the body's good cholesterol (HDL).